thirstler/slor/README.md

     Bucket prefix name to use when creating buckets.
 For instance, if your bucket prefix is "slor-" and you indicate 4 for "--bucket-count" you'll get these 4 buckets: slor-0, slor-1, slor-2 and slor-3.

+--use-existing-buckets

+    SLoR will fail to start if a target benchmark bucket already exists.
+This is to prevent the accidental used of an existing operational bucket that might get polluted with benchmark garbage, or worse, cleaned-up removing all data.
+Since this tool will operation on versioned buckets it will also annihilate all old versions of anything in the bucket if --cleanup is specified.
+Very dangerous.
+Use this to override that protection.
+I'll be necessary if you want to operation on pre-created buckets (like if you want to test object locked buckets or something).

 --object-size

     The object size you would like to use in benchmarking.
 Accepts suffixes (KB, MB, GB, TB, EB).
 Also accepts ranges like "64KB-4MB."
 Indicating ranges will will results in random object sizes within the range (inclusive).